LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module6/lab2.rst

       :align: center
       :scale: 50%

 #.
-Now lets look at the virtual server to see if the policy has been associated.
+Now let's look at the virtual server to see if the policy has been associated.
 Navigate
    to Main > Local Traffic > Virtual Server > Virtual Server List then select ``hackazon_virtual``.
    Once selected navigate to Security > Policies.